 But Sievers didn’t show up at the medical office the next day.
 A few hours later, a neighbor, sent by Sievers’ husband to check in, found her bloody body on the kitchen floor, beaten to death with a hammer.

-“She’s bashed in the back of the head,” a panicked Dr. Mark Petrites told a 911 operator in an audiotape that can be heard by viewers on the premiere episode of A&E’s Killer Cases that deals with Dr. Sievers’ murder.
-[Watch the episode here.
-New episodes air Thursdays at 10/9c.]
+“She’s bashed in the back of the head,” a panicked Dr. Mark Petrites told a 911 operator in an audiotape that can be heard by viewers on an episode of A&E’s Killer Cases that deals with Dr. Sievers’ murder.

 “And she’s cold,” Petrites says.
 “She’s dead cold.”